totosan/localRAG/solution_flowchart.md

 - **Semantic Kernel** — Orchestrates prompt execution, plugins, and context assembly.
 - **Azure OpenAI** — Generates the final answer using the retrieved context.
 - **Format & Respond** — Formats the answer and returns it to the user.
+- **ResponseStepWithHalluCheck.cs: Self-Critique LLM Fact-Check** — If no context is found, the answer is fact-checked by the LLM itself and a warning is added if needed.

-This chart details the RAG (Kernel Memory) path, showing how a user question is processed, how relevant knowledge is retrieved, and how the answer is generated and returned.
+This chart details the RAG (Kernel Memory) path, showing how a user question is processed, how relevant knowledge is retrieved, and how the answer is generated and returned, including the new hallucination check step.